-Extracting values
+Extracting and Dropping values

 To extract a subset of values, we can use .loc[] or .iloc[] with row and column indices and labels respectively.